How much protein do we really need?

 Plant Based Nutrition (or “what I did this winter”)

-One of the best things I did this winter was to become certified in Plant Based Nutrition through eCornell .
+One of the best things I did was to become certified in Plant Based Nutrition through eCornell .
 While I learned so many things, the course really changed my response to questions about protein.
 I now ask in return, “Do you know how much protein you need every day?”.

 Having this knowledge allows me to have a much more thoughtful discussion, and it tends to diffuse the tension and defensiveness that vegans and non-vegans alike can fall into when the subject of protein comes up.